sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 That's all for now.
 ===================
-Please visit the other tutorials that are available if you are interested in setting up a data connector.
+Please visit the other tutorials that are available if you are interested in setting up a connector.
-If you are interested in creating other data connectors, please visit this `link
+If you are interested in creating other connectors, please visit this `link
 <https://github.com/sfu-db/DataConnectorConfigs>`_.